earthly/website/blog/_posts/2023-07-27-cli-with-argparse.md

 ## Conclusion

-In this tutorial, we covered the development of a ToDo CLI application using the `argparse` module.
-Here are the main points we discussed:

-**Introduction to `argparse`**: We learned about the `argparse` module, which allows us to easily define and parse command-line arguments for our CLI application.

-**Basic usage**: We explored the `basic` usage of `argparse`, including defining positional and optional arguments, parsing command-line arguments, and accessing the parsed values.

-**Building the ToDo CLI**: We built a ToDo CLI application step by step, starting with defining the basic commands and their arguments, such as adding tasks and viewing tasks.

-**Storing tasks**: We added functionality to store the tasks in a file using JSON serialization.
-This allowed us to persist the tasks between different runs of the application.
+In this article, we covered the essential aspects of using `argparse` in Python CLI applications.
+We began by introducing `argparse` and its basic usage, including defining and parsing command-line arguments.
+Then, we built a ToDo CLI application, gradually adding features such as task storage, advanced arguments, error handling, and help messages.

-**Advanced command-line arguments**: We introduced advanced argument concepts, such as marking tasks as done and removing tasks.
-We implemented the parsing and handling of these advanced arguments using `argparse`.
+We explored advanced argument concepts like choices, enabling us to enforce valid values for arguments.
+By leveraging `argparse`, we enhanced our ToDo CLI with features like sorting, such as marking tasks as done and removing tasks.

-**Error handling and help messages**: We discussed error handling and how to customize error messages for missing or invalid arguments.
-We also explored how to display help messages to guide users.

-**Choices in command-line arguments**: We learned about the concept of choices in command-line arguments and how to enforce valid values using `argparse`.
-We applied this to the priority argument for tasks.

-**Enhancing the ToDo CLI**: We enhanced the ToDo CLI by adding features like sorting tasks, filtering tasks, and setting due dates.
-We used `argparse` to define and handle these new features and options.

-Throughout the tutorial, we provided code examples and explanations to help you understand the concepts and implement the features in your CLI applications.

-By following this tutorial, you should have understood how to develop command-line applications in Python using `argparse` and how to add various features and options to make your CLI applications more powerful and user-friendly.

 You can find the code examples used in this tutorial [in this GitHub repository](https://github.com/KabakiAntony/cli_with_argparse_tutorial).